trueagi-io/metta-wam/examples/games/Noughts-n-crosses/README.md

        7 | 8 | 9

 ("Computer is moving as " X "...")
 ("?
-No win or threat — picking a random move.")
+No win or threat â€” picking a random move.")
 (X Move 5)

        1 | 2 | 3